carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 This helps a lot when testing or modifying part of your pipeline without having to re-execute it from scratch.

-For the sake of this tutorial, modify the convertToUpper process in the previous example, replacing the process script with the string `rev $x`, so that the process looks like this:
+For the sake of this lesson, modify the `convertToUpper process` in the previous example, replacing the process script with the string `rev $x`, so that the process looks like this:

 ~~~
 process convertToUpper {